Overview of Dissociative Disorders

 In contrast, people with a dissociative disorder may totally forget a series of normal behaviors occupying minutes, hours, days, or weeks and may sense a missing period of time in their experience.
 In dissociative disorders, the normal integration of consciousness, memory, perceptions, identity, emotion, body representation, motor control, and behavior is disrupted, and continuity of self is lost.

 Dissociative disorders frequently develop after overwhelming stress.
 Such stress may be generated by traumatic events or by intolerable inner conflict.
-Dissociative disorders are related to trauma- and stressor-related disorders; acute stress disorder and posttraumatic stress disorder can cause dissociative symptoms (eg, amnesia, flashbacks, numbing, depersonalization/derealization).
+Dissociative disorders are related to trauma- and stressor-related disorders (acute stress disorder and posttraumatic stress disorder), which can include dissociative symptoms (eg, amnesia, flashbacks, numbing, depersonalization/derealization).